Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 # Report on Handling of Arrays by C++ and C# in WASM

 Three classes of approaches:
-- Use a regular JavaScript array and pass C++ or C# function
+1. Use a regular JavaScript array and pass C++ or C# function
-- Force JavaScript to populate container defined in C++ or C# and use it
+2. Force JavaScript to populate container defined in C++ or C# and use it
-- Allocate from WASM native heaps, populate with JavaScript
+3. Allocate from WASM native heaps, populate with JavaScript

-_The last approach is only possible for Plain Old Data types like floats and integers.
+_The last approach is only possible for Plain Old Data types such as structs made of floats and integers.
 It is also not very practical due to having to hand-write what essentially amounts to serialization of a JS object to a WASM memory heap._

 ## Glossary of Acronyms

+AoT = Ahead of Time compilation (transpiling the C# IL to native and linktime optimizing it with the runtime's native code)

+IL = Intermediate Language (can be interpreted by runtime)

 JS = JavaScript

+GC = Garbage Collector (can be either the C# runtime's or JS runtime's)

 POD = Plain Old Data (C++/C# built in types of fixed size)